 Contemporary WfMSs provide a wide range of functions.
 In order to determine before the implementation phase, how such a system can be integrated with scheduling facilities one needs to identify how the new scheduling functionality being added should be incorporated with existing functionality.
-To this end, Colored Petri Nets (CP Nets) [12] have been chosen as the mechanism to identify and formalize the behavior of the system.
+To this end, Colored Petri Nets (CP Nets) have been chosen as the mechanism to identify and formalize the behavior of the system.
 CP Nets provide a well-established and well-proven language suitable for describing the behavior of systems exhibiting characteristics such as concurrency, resource sharing, and synchronization.

 Formalizing a system using CP Nets offers several benefits.
 First of all, building such a net allows for experimentation.
 So, the model or parts of it can be executed, simulated and analyzed which leads to insights about the design and implementation of the system.
+Additionally, it provides valuable insights that assist in understanding the problem domain.
 Second, a complete model of the system allows for testing parts of the system that are implemented.
-Given that a CP Net consists of several components, we can "replace" one or more components in the CP Net by the concrete implementation of these components by making connections between the CP Net model and components in the actual system.
-As the CP Net is an executable model this allows for the testing of numerous scenarios facilitating the discovery of potential flaws in both the architecture and the implementation.
+Given that a CP Net consists of several components, we can "replace" one or more components in the CP Net by the concrete implementation of these components.
+This replacement is realized by making connections between the CP Net model and components in the actual system.
+As the CP Net is an executable model we can easily test numerous scenarios facilitating the discovery of potential flaws in both the architecture and the implementation.